 Cnr Wellington St & Milligan St, Perth City

-This spectacular 5 metre high sculpture by Noongar artist Laurel Nannup, depicts the arrival of European settlers to Perth.
+This spectacular 5-metre sculpture by Noongar artist Laurel Nannup depicts the arrival of European settlers to Perth.

 The distant sailing ships on the horizon were thought to be giant floating birds.
 The Noongar people believed it was past ancestors returning from sea.

 Elizabeth Quay is a newly developed area of Perth and well worth exploring.
 There’s some beautiful and baffling art here.

 First Contact is beautiful.
 Now, prepare to be baffled.

 Now that we’ve spent some time talking up the street art in Perth, it’s time to head on a downward trajectory and turn to some truly questionable pieces.

 Many are fine works of art, but the public perception of them is what’s made them controversial or interesting.